-We flew from Nashville to Philadelphia on American Airlines and Philadelphia to Rome on British airways.
+We flew from Nashville to Philadelphia on American Airlines and Philadelphia to Rome on British Airways.
 It was about an 8-hour flight overnight into Rome.
-We arrived around 9 am and after collecting our luggage we put on a red Viking sticker so they would spot us as we exited baggage claim.
+We arrived around 9 am and after collecting our luggage we put on a red Viking sticker that was mailed to us beforehand so they would spot us as we exited baggage claim.

 Once we saw the Viking team, they took our luggage and led us to a bus that took us an hour and a half to the port, Civitavecchia.
 I’ll tell you, after not sleeping well on the plane and being a little out of it, it was nice to have transportation already taken care of!

 Once you arrive at the port, you check in with your passport and get your ship card.
 That’s a card you keep with you the entire time and scan to get on and off the ship.
 Walk through a metal detector, go up the stairs and you’re in!
 We sailed on the Viking Jupiter for their Iconic Western Mediterranean Cruise from Rome to Barcelona.

 This eight-day cruise features France’s famed southern coast and Italy’s Renaissance treasures.
 On the journey, you Immerse yourself in Catalonian and Tuscan art, architecture, and history during overnights in Barcelona and Tuscany.
 In the South of France, call on historic Montpellier and picturesque Marseille, and visit Monte Carlo, Monaco’s glamorous city by the sea.
 I’m excited to detail our trip and give some other details about our Viking journey.